Collapsible content

 • Group package: 4 x 60-minute group sessions within 3 months

-Most people find that the Standard package of an agreed bundle of single sessions (usually between 4-6 sessions) is adequate for the boost they need to handle the challenges arising in their current life transition.
+Most people find that the Standard package of an agreed bundle of single sessions (usually around 6 sessions) is adequate for the boost they need to handle the challenges arising in their current life transition.

-The Deep Dive package is best suited for those aspiring for longer-term personal growth within the context of one major life transition (e.g. separation or overseas relocation) or for those juggling multiple simultaneous transitions.
+The Deep Dive package is best suited for those aspiring for longer-term personal growth within the context of one major life transition (e.g. separation, overseas relocation or significant career change) or for those juggling multiple simultaneous transitions.

 The Momentum ad Deep-Dive packages are flexible so you can book your hours in session lengths of 45, 60 or 90 minutes to suit you.